 Click on the button Generate token.

-...a new window pops up.
+A new window pops up.

-Connect to your Google account, by clicking the Connect an Account button and filling in your Google account information.
+Note!
+You'll need to log in to your Google account, by clicking the Connect an Account button and filling in your Google account information.

 Now create a new Google Sheet that you would like to use for the data taken from Scoro.
 Name the columns of the sheet by the data type.
 See a more detailed article on how to use Google Sheets in Zaps.

 Choose the spreadsheet that's used for saving data (the one you just created), select the worksheet (sheet1, if there's just one sheet) and the data rows you want to add to the Google sheet.